Duluth, Minnesota: 20th century

-In 1916, after Europe had entered the Great War (World War I), a shipyard was constructed on the St. Louis River.
-A new workers neighborhood, today known as Riverside, developed around the large operation.
-Similar industrial expansions took place during the Second World War, as Duluth's large harbor and the area's vast natural resources were put to work for the war effort.
-Tankers and submarine chasers (usually called "sub-chasers") were built at the Riverside shipyard.
-The population of Duluth continued to grow in the postwar decade and a half, peaking at 107,884 in 1960.

-Economic decline
+Throughout the first half of the 20th century, Duluth continued to grow as an industrial port town, shipping iron ore from the Mesabi Range and supporting a network of grain elevators, mills, and factories.
+The Aerial Lift Bridge (earlier known as the "Aerial Bridge" or "Aerial Ferry Bridge") was built in 1905 and was the United States' first transporter bridge.
+Only one other like it was ever constructed in the country.
+Duluth played a critical role in wartime production during both world wars, especially through shipbuilding in Riverside, a neighborhood created to house workers.
+The population peaked in 1960 at 107,884.

 Economic decline began in the 1950s, when high-grade iron ore ran out on the Iron Range north of Duluth; ore shipments from the Duluth harbor had been critical to the city's economy.
 Low-grade ore (taconite) shipments continued, boosted by new taconite pellet technology, but ore shipments were lower overall.

-In the 1970s the United States experienced a steel crisis, a recession in the global steel market, and like many American cities Duluth entered a period of industrial restructuring.
-In 1981, US Steel closed its Duluth Works plant, a blow to the city's economy whose effects included the closure of the cement company, which had depended on the steel plant for raw materials (slag).
-More closures followed in other industries, including shipbuilding and heavy machinery.
-By decade's end, unemployment rates hit 15 percent.
-The economic downturn was particularly hard on Duluth's West Side, where ethnic Eastern and Southern European workers had lived for decades.
+In the 1970s and early 1980s, Duluth was hit hard by the U.S. steel crisis, leading to the closure of the Duluth Works plant in 1981 and other dependent industries, including the cement factory.
+The resulting economic downturn devastated the city, especially the West Side, and unemployment rose sharply, peaking at 15% by the late 1980s.

 During the 1980s, plans were underway to extend Interstate 35 through Duluth and up the North Shore, bringing new access to the city.
 The original plan called for the interstate to run along the shore on an elevated concrete structure, blocking the city's access to Lake Superior.
 Kent Worley, a local landscape architect, wrote an impassioned letter to then mayor Ben Boo asking that the route be reconsidered.
-The Minnesota Department of Transportation agreed to take another look, with Worley consulting.
-The new plan called for parts of the highway to run through tunnels, which allowed preservation of Fitger's Brewery, Sir Ben's Tavern, Leif Erickson Park, and Duluth's Rose Garden.
+The Minnesota Department of Transportation then agreed to take another look, with Worley consulting.
+The new plan called for parts of the highway to run through tunnels, which allowed preservation of Fitger's Brewery, Sir Ben's Tavern, Leif Erikson Park, and Duluth's Rose Garden.
 Rock used from the interstate project was used to create an extensive new beach along Lake Superior, along which the city's Lakewalk was built.